DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-05-hw-protein-design-part-ii/_index.md

 title: 'Week 5 HW: Protein Design Part II'
 weight: 10
 ---
+## Part A: SOD1 Binder Peptide Design (From Pranam)
-## Part 1: Generate Binders with PepMLM
+# Part 1: Generate Binders with PepMLM
 1. Begin by retrieving the human SOD1 sequence from UniProt (P00441) and introducing the A4V mutation.
 2. Using the PepMLM Colab linked from the HuggingFace PepMLM-650M model card:
 3. Generate four peptides of length 12 amino acids conditioned on the mutant SOD1 sequence.